Frequently Asked Questions

 Who can pick up my child from school?

 Only those people who you have designated in the Enrollment Packet as an "Authorized Pickup Person" are allowed to pick up your child from school.
 All persons are asked to show their ID and are verified as to their acceptance via your provided list.
 If a person should arrive who is NOT on your list, we will detain the person and contact one of the parents or guardians for approval.
 Persons may be added or deleted from the list at any time.
+A copy of all authorized pick-up persons will have their drivers license copied by the office staff and kept on file.

 Do I need to let the school know if someone new will be picking up my child from school that day?